huiyulhy/CarND-Lanelines-Submission/README.md

 ### 1. Description of Approach

 #### Pipeline Description ####
 In the Jupyter notebook, a function called pipeline was created.
 This function takes in an image array as input, and outputs the final image from the pipeline, which is an image of the detected lane edges, as well as the extrapolated lane lines, superposed onto the original image.
+The base code for the functions were modified from code taught during the quizzes during the lesson on Computer Vision Fundamentals, while the main function definitions were part of the skeleton code that was provided for this assignment.

 My pipeline consisted of 7 steps:

 1. Apply a colored mask to filter possible colors of the lane, and output this image for the next step.
 For this pipeline, the RGB threshold used was  [0, 120, 120].
 Hence, lane colors ranging from red to white could be detected, which is approximately the range of lane colors that are being used.
 Pixels whose RGB values do not meet either of these thresholds would be masked as black.